-Test the neutral safety switch periodically to ensure they are operating.
-To test the neutral safety switch; tilt the engine down and move the shift lever to the forward position, past first detent.
-DO NOT advance past the idle position.
-Turn the ignition key to the start position.
-The starter should not engage.
-Repeat test with the shift lever in reverse and the engine throttle at idle, the starter should not engage.
-If the engine starts in gear during this test, immediately move the control levers to the neutral position and turn the engine off.
-Ejection or sudden loss of control can occur if an engine can start in gear and neutral safety switch system does not function properly.
+The neutral safety switches should be tested periodically to ensure that they are operating properly.
+To test the neutral safety switches, make sure the engines are tilted down and move the shift levers to the forward position.
+Make sure the control levers are not advanced past the idle position.
+Turn the ignition key to the start position just long enough to briefly engage the starter for the engine.
+Do not hold the key in the start position long enough to start the engine.
+The starter should not engage for either engine.
+Repeat this test with the shift levers in reverse and the engine throttles at idle.
+Again, the starter should not engage for either engine.
+If the starter for either engine engages with the shift controls in any position other than the neutral position, then the neutral safety switch is not functioning properly and you should contact your dealer and have the neutral safety switch repaired before using your boat.
+If an engine starts in gear during this test, immediately move the control levers to the neutral position and turn the engine off.